viepovsky/City-Walk-App/README.md

     "longitude": "16.92993"
 }
 ```
-then you can for example check the current weather for given localization
+Afterward, users can check the current weather for that location:
-- `http://localhost:8080/city-weather-app/weather?latitude=52.40692&longitude=16.92993` - retrieves current weather for given coordinates like this:
+- `http://localhost:8080/city-weather-app/weather?latitude=52.40692&longitude=16.92993` - retrieves the current weather for the given coordinates in JSON format like this:
 ```json
 {
     "symbol": "n400",